Chicken Cacciatore with Couscous

 - 2 tsp dried oregano

-- 1 cup chicken stock (we love Campbell’s Real Stock)
+- 1 cup chicken stock (Campbell’s Real Stock)

-- 1/4 cup fresh Italian parsley, roughly chopped (we love Superb Herb)
+- 1/4 cup Superb Herb Italian parsley, roughly chopped

 - In a large bowl, marinade the chicken thighs in red wine.
 After 30 minutes to one hour, remove the chicken, pat each piece dry with a paper towel and set aside the wine for the sauce later.
 Season the chicken thighs with salt and pepper and lightly dust with the flour.